 The contamination at the Site appears to have occurred as result of historical releases, and not ongoing operations.
-The Site's areas of concern are located beneath the production building and the contamination migrating outside of the building.
+The Site's areas of concern are located beneath and around the production building, including the drum storage area which is located east of the building.
 Groundwater treatment will focus on areas East, North, and South of the production building as well as beneath the production building.
 These areas correspond to the locations of the highest levels of groundwater contamination at the Site.